MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 </CustomerRoles>
 ```

+#### <a name="customer-userroles"></a>User Roles
-Please also note that the *UserRole* value set is removed to ensure consistent mapping and forward compatibility for potential new user roles.
+The *UserRole* value set is removed to ensure consistent mapping and forward compatibility for potential new user roles.
 In turn, the *Role* element of the [UserInvitation](../customer-management-service/userinvitation.md) object is replaced with an int value i.e., an element named *RoleId*.

 #### <a name="customer-advertiseraccount"></a>Advertiser Account
 The [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object no longer derives from an *Account* base.
 The *Account* object is removed and its properties are moved directly to the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object.